chukjosh/mfmotc/README.md

 # MFMOTC

-Welcome to the MFMOTC (MFM Olowora Teenage Church Province 3E) repository!
+Welcome to the MFMOTC (MFM Olowora Teenage Church Province 3E) repository.
 This project is dedicated to guiding and encouraging teenagers in building solid relationships with God through teachings and a vibrant prayer lifestyle.

 ## About Us